tilemill-project/tilemill/platforms/osx/packaging.md

 Build tilemill normally:

-    npm install
+    npm install .

-This will drop all tilemill depedencies in node_modules/.
+This will drop all tilemill dependencies in node_modules/.
 Now the task is to check on a few and rebuild a few.